wpwupingwp/OGU/README.md

 `Class`: The class of the species.

-Because some species' classes are left empty (for instance, basal angiosperm) in the cases of plants, BarcodeFinder will guess the class of the species.
+Because some species' classes are empty (for instance, basal angiosperm), BarcodeFinder will guess the class of the species.

 Given the taxonomy information in GenBank file:
 ```